Kerry Butler: 2002-2009

-Xanadu

 From May 2007 through September 2008, Butler returned to the Broadway stage to star in the new musical Xanadu, based on the 1980 roller-disco film starring Olivia Newton-John.
 She played the dual role of Clio/Kira, a Greek muse who inspires and falls in love with Sonny Malone, a struggling artist.
 Butler mastered roller skating for the role and spent nearly the duration of the show on skates.
 Widely expected to be a flop, the musical opened in July 2007 to extensive critical acclaim and was the surprise hit of the summer.
 For her role in Xanadu, Butler was nominated for the Tony Award for Best Performance by a Leading Actress in a Musical at the 62nd Tony Awards and the Drama League Award for Distinguished Performance.

 In February and March 2008, Butler appeared as Reese, the thieving assistant to fashion designer Victory Ford (Lindsay Price), in the first season of the television series Lipstick Jungle on NBC.

-Faith, Trust & Pixie Dust

 In May 2008, Butler released her first solo album on the PS Classics label.
 The album is entitled Faith, Trust & Pixie Dust and features some of Butler's favorite songs from Disney films and shows given "intimate, acoustic" arrangements.
 The title is taken from the lyrics of the Jonatha Brooke song "I'll Try", from the film Return to Neverland, which is featured on the album.
 Of note is the track "This Only Happens in the Movies", an unreleased song written by Alan Menken (for the unrealized prequel to Who Framed Roger Rabbit), being given its inaugural recording.

-In a unique contest sponsored by her official site, Butler let fans submit suggestions for one song to be included on the album, with the winner, chosen by Butler, joining her in the studio when the song was recorded.
-The winning entry was "God Help the Outcasts", from the animated film The Hunchback of Notre Dame.